jhaniff25/jhaniff25/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
-How to program
+- 🌱 I’m currently learning: How to program
-- 💬 Ask me about ...
-Anything, I am open to any questions
+- 💬 Ask me about: Anything; I am open to any questions
-- 📫 How to reach me: ...
-Through email
+- 📫 How to reach me: Through email
-- 😄 Pronouns: ...
-She/Her
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
-I am from Queens, NYC
+- ⚡ Fun fact: I am from Queens, NYC